sshakil/emotion-tracker/README.md

 </p>

 <p>
-    Focus not on TextField upon using mouse to delete card
+    <strike>Focus not on TextField upon using mouse to delete card</strike>
 </p>

 <p>